 Loans less than $2,000,000 are known as ‘small’ loans in the industry.
 There is a steady and solid demand for these loans and Pendfund Income Fund I meets this demand.

 Historically, small loans were funded by trust companies, Schedule B banks and certain life insurance companies.
 Due to mergers and closures, many of these lenders no longer exist and this has resulted in a decline of access to this type of loan.
 Most life insurance companies and banks prefer loans of over $3MM to $5MM due to economies of scale.

-From a borrower’s standpoint, loans obtained from larger institutions and banks can be conditional on the borrower’s agreement to the cross-selling of lines of credit, inventory financing, credit card services and cash-handling facilities.
+From a borrower’s standpoint, small loans obtained from larger institutions and banks can be conditional on the borrower’s agreement to the cross-selling of lines of credit, inventory financing, credit card services and cash-handling facilities.
 These conditions and other cross-collateral measures are often not appealing to borrowers.
 Pendfund Income Fund I offers streamlined loans and eliminates this problem for borrowers.

 The mandate of Pendfund Income Fund I is to provide Investors fixed-income, a functional return and secured capital.

 Pendfund Income Fund I invests in a low-risk asset class maintaining a minimum of 70% investment grade mortgage loans in its portfolio.